 Do Earwigs Pinch?

-- What do earwigs eat?
-Nocturnal by nature, an earwig's main meal is decaying plant material and wood, but it will attack living plants, including vegetables, fruit trees, and ornamentals, if given the opportunity.
-Earwigs are especially fond of flowers, lettuce, celery, and fruits.
+What do earwigs eat?
+Nocturnal by nature, an earwig’s main meal is decaying plant material and wood, but it will attack living plants, including vegetables, fruit trees, and ornamentals, if given the opportunity.
+Earwigs are especially fond of flowers, lettuce and other tender greens, celery, and fruits.

-- Female earwigs lay 40 to 50 shiny eggs in underground tunnels.
-The eggs are protected from predators and hatch in about a week, making it very difficult to control earwig populations before they hatch.
+Female earwigs lay 40 to 50 shiny eggs in underground tunnels.
+Oddly enough, the eggs are diligently cared for and protected from predators by the mothers.
+They hatch in about a week, making it very difficult to control earwig populations before they hatch.

 Signs of Earwig Damage

-- You might find the earwigs under pots that contain damaged plants.
+You might find earwigs under pots that contain damaged plants.

 How to Get Rid of Earwigs

-- Spread petroleum jelly around the stems of your plants.
-Earwigs won’t crawl over it.
+Spread petroleum jelly around the stems of your plants.
+Earwigs will hesitate to crawl over it.

-- Oil pit traps are a great remedy for earwigs.
+Oil pit traps are a great remedy for earwigs.
 Combine equal parts soy sauce and olive or vegetable oil, put it in a small plastic container, and secure the lid.
 Punch holes in the top of the container, near the lid.
 Make the holes large enough for the earwigs to get in.
 Bury the container in the soil just up to the holes.
 The soy sauce will attract the earwigs, and the oil will prevent them from escaping.
 Change the mixture as needed.
+Read more about making earwig traps.

-- Alcohol controls these pests by acting as a surfactant, or wetting agent, that can penetrate an insect’s waxy coat of armor and kill on contact with the body.
+Alcohol controls these pests by acting as a surfactant, or wetting agent, that can penetrate an insect’s waxy coat of armor and kill on contact with the body.
 Isopropanol (rubbing alcohol) works fine and is easy to find, but be sure it doesn’t have additives.
 Ethanol (grain alcohol) seems to work best.
 Alcohol usually comes in 70 percent strength in stores (or 95 percent strength purchased commercially).
 To make an insecticidal spray, mix equal parts 70 percent alcohol and water (or, if using 95 percent alcohol, mix 1 part alcohol to 1 ½ parts water).
+The spray must come into contact with the insects to be effective, so target them directly.

-- Earwigs are also susceptible to diatomaceous earth (DE), so consider placing a ring of DE around the bases of plant if the soil is dry enough.
+Earwigs are also susceptible to diatomaceous earth (DE), so consider placing a ring of DE around the bases of plants if the soil is dry enough.
 In wet weather, DE is not effective.
+DE will also kill pollinators, so refrain from using it around flowers.

 How to Prevent Earwigs

-- Expect more earwigs during rainy years, and prepare accordingly.
+Expect more earwigs during rainy years, and prepare accordingly by removing plant debris and other hiding places.